Defi-Project-list/daemons/backend/messages/README.md

 Triggers the action whenever the user owns a certain amount of a token.

+### Price

+Triggers the action whenever the price of a certain token passes a threshold defined by the user.

 ### Frequency

 Triggers the action every fixed amount of blocks.